fire9945/RTest/README.md

 ## About
 This repo contains the implementation and experimetal results of a method for blind revereberation time (T60) estimation using Attentive pooling-based Weighted Sum of Spectral Decay Rates (AWSSDR). <br/>
 Spectral Decay Rates (SDRs), which represent the degree to which the energy of a speech signal decays over time in the time–frequency domain, are related to physical properties of reverberation.
-Conventional blind T60 esimation methods using SDRs select the SDRs that better represent the characteristics of reverberation, they have limitations in that they employ a hard decision mechanism whether to select an SDR or not, and consider the selected SDRs to be equally important.  <br/>
+Conventional blind T60 esimation methods using SDRs select the SDRs that better represent the characteristics of reverberation, but they have limitations in that they employ a hard decision mechanism whether to select an SDR or not, and consider the selected SDRs to be equally important.  <br/>
 As the SDRs rely not only on reverberation, but also on speech context, noise, and speaker, not all SDRs retain equal amount of information about reverberation.
 Therefore, we introduce a soft decision mechanism that assigns a weight to each SDR according to the importance of the information about reverberation contained in each SDR, and estimate the weights by applying an attention mechanism in deep learning approaches.
 That's AWSSDR! <br/>
 An entire system of the T60 estimation method using AWSSDR is as follows: